 ⚠️⚠️⚠️

-The goal of demografr is to simplify and streamline the development of simulation-based inference pipelines in population genetics, such as Approximate Bayesian Computation (ABC) or parameter grid inferences, and make them more reproducible. demografr also aims to make the inferences orders of magnitude faster and more efficient by leveraging the tree sequences as an internal data structure and computation engine.
+The goal of demografr is to simplify and streamline the development of simulation-based inference pipelines in population genetics and evolutionary biology, such as Approximate Bayesian Computation (ABC) or parameter grid inferences, and make them more reproducible. demografr also aims to make these inferences orders of magnitude faster and more efficient by leveraging the tree sequence as an internal data structure and computation engine.

-Unlike traditional ABC and other simulation-based approaches, which generally involve custom-built pipelines and scripts for population genetic simulation and computation of summary statistics, demografr makes it possible to perform simulation, data analysis, and the inference itself entirely in R within a single reproducible analysis script.
-By eliminating the need to write custom simulation code and scripting for integration of various population genetic tools for computing summary statistics, it lowers the barrier to entry for new users and facilitates reproducibility for all users regardless of their level of experience by eliminating many common sources of bugs.
+Unlike traditional ABC and other simulation-based approaches, which generally involve custom-built pipelines and scripts for population genetic simulation and computation of summary statistics, demografr makes it possible to perform simulation, computation of summary statistics, and the inference itself within a single reproducible R script.
+By eliminating the need to write custom simulation code and scripting for integration of various population genetic tools for computing summary statistics, it lowers the barrier for new users and facilitates reproducibility for everyone regardless of their level of experience by eliminating many common sources of bugs.

 How does demografr help with ABC?

-demografr streamlines every step of a typical ABC pipeline by leveraging the slendr framework as a building block for simulation and data analysis, making it possible to write complete ABC workflows in R. Specifically:
+demografr streamlines every step of a typical ABC pipeline by leveraging the slendr framework as a building block for simulation and data analysis, making it possible to write complete simulation-based workflows entirely in R. Specifically:

-1. slendr’s intuitive, interactive interface for definning population genetic models makes it easy to encode even complex demographic models with only bare minimum of R knowledge needed.
+slendr’s intuitive, interactive interface for definning population genetic models makes it easy to encode even complex demographic models with only a bare minimum of R knowledge needed.

-2. demografr makes it possible to encode prior distributions of parameters using familiar R interface resembling standard probabilistic statements, and provides an automated function which simulates ABC replicates drawing parameters from priors in a trivial, one-step manner.
+demografr makes it possible to encode prior distributions of parameters using familiar R interface resembling standard probabilistic statements, and provides an automated function which simulates ABC replicates drawing parameters from priors in a trivial, one-step manner.
+Automated routines for exploring model parameter grids in settings other than ABC are also provided.

-3. Because slendr’s simulation output is a tree sequence, most population genetic statistics can be computed directly on such tree sequences using R functions which are part of slendr’s statistical library.
-A tree sequence is never saved to disk and no conversion between file formats is required.
+Because slendr embraces the tree sequence as its default internal data structure, most population genetic statistics can be computed directly on such tree sequences using R functions which are part of slendr’s statistical library.
+A tree sequence is never saved to disk and no conversion between file formats is required, which significantly speeds up every workflow.
+That said, using custom simulation scripts as well as computation of summary statistics in third party software is also possible (while still leveraging the consistent demografr workflow approach and most of its standard simulation and inference functions).

-4. demografr facilitates tight integration with the powerful R package abc by automatically feeding its simulation data to the abc package for inference and analysis.
+demografr facilitates tight integration with the powerful R package abc by automatically feeding it simulation data for inference and diagnostics.
+At the moment, the abc package represents a core inference engine of demografr.
+Other inference engines and statistical approaches will be developed in the future.

 Installation